 In Aikido we often speak of the centre.
 You hear, Move from your centre; take the breath down to your centre; control your partner’s centre.
-What does this mean?

-mean elixir field.
+.
 In traditional Chinese medicine, adopted by the Koreans and Japanese centuries ago,

 this is a point a little inside the abdomen about three fingers below the navel.
 This point is viewed as the